Start-Serverless/Site/web/src/content/blog/bedrock-with-sst.md

 }
 ```

-Next, we are going to define our lambda function that is located in `packages/functions/src/lambda.ts`
+Next, we are going to define our lambda function that is located in
+`packages/functions/src/lambda.ts`.

+Our inputBody is going to match the inference parameters for the [cohere.command-text-v14 model](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html#model-parameters-cohere).

 ```ts
 import { ApiHandler } from "sst/node/api";